MicrosoftDocs/windows-ai-docs/docs/apis/imaging-api-ref.md

 ---
-title: API ref for AI-backed Text Recognition (OCR) in the Windows App SDK
+title: API ref for AI imaging features in the Windows App SDK
-description: Learn about the Windows App SDK APIs, backed by artificial intelligence (AI), that can detect and extract text within images and convert it into machine readable character streams. ms.topic: article ms.date: 11/05/2024 ms.author: kbridge
+description: Learn about the Windows App SDK APIs, backed by artificial intelligence (AI), that can both scale and sharpen images (Image Super Resolution) as well as identify objects within an image (Image Segmentation). ms.topic: article ms.date: 11/05/2024 ms.author: kbridge
 author: karl-bridge-microsoft
 ---

-# API ref for AI-backed imaging features in the Windows App SDK
+# API ref for AI imaging features in the Windows App SDK

-Learn about the [Windows App SDK](/windows/apps/windows-app-sdk/) APIs, backed by artificial intelligence (AI), that can detect and extract text (characters, words, lines, polygonal text boundaries, and confidence levels for each match) within images and convert it into machine readable character streams.
+Learn about the [Windows App SDK](/windows/apps/windows-app-sdk/) APIs, backed by artificial intelligence (AI), that can both scale and sharpen images (Image Super Resolution) as well as identify objects within an image (Image Segmentation).

-For more details, see [Get Started with Text Recognition (OCR) in the Windows App SDK](text-recognition.md).
+For more details, see [Get Started with AI imaging in the Windows App SDK](imaging.md).

 > [!IMPORTANT]
 > The Windows App SDK [experimental channel](/windows/apps/windows-app-sdk/experimental-channel) includes APIs and features in early stages of development.
 All APIs in the experimental channel are subject to extensive revisions and breaking changes and may be removed from subsequent releases at any time.
 They are not supported for use in production environments, and apps that use experimental features cannot be published to the Microsoft Store.